TheRoddyWMS/Roddy/CHANGELIST.md

   - Added `testRunVariableWidth` application property to change the width of the printing of job-parameter names.
 Defaults to old values 25.

+* 3.4.2

+  - Fix a bug which made CValue.toFile() output wrong paths

+* 3.4.1

+  - Add JSON configuration file loader and tests

 * 3.4.0

   - Improved validation of configuration values.

-  - ForbidSubmissionToRunning was reenabled and turned on by default.
+  - ForbidSubmissionToRunning was re-enabled and turned on by default.

   - Created ExitReasons class for usage within Roddy and plugins.
 The class stores different exit codes and messages.